 - The Curriculum Overview document and Medium-Term Planning was ‘ragged’ to provide a clear summary of coverage, during and following the lockdown period.

-- Medium Term Planning fr T5 and T6 have been carefully considered in teams, in liaison with the Curriculum Leader, to ensure that the content focuses on key priority areas and also has breadth of subject content and experiences.
+- Medium Term Planning have been carefully considered in teams, in liaison with the Curriculum Leader, to ensure that the content focuses on key priority areas and also has breadth of subject content and experiences.
 The revisiting of learning has been, and remains, a key element of this.

-- Missed learning due t the lockdown period cannot all be recovered during the Summer Term.
+- Missed learning due to the lockdown period cannot all be recovered.
 The staff teams have a clear understanding of any learning content that has not been covered and this will be addressed in the curriculum plans for the year(s) ahead.